let-def/cuite/doc/CAMLregion.md

 But a bug lies in this implementation: the C compiler might have already loaded the value of `x` (for instance, by copying it on the stack) before the nested call to `mk_pair_c_impl(y, z)`.

-If this call triggers a compaction and `x` get moved, the old, and wrong, value of `x` will be passed to the outer call.
+If this call triggers a compaction and `x` gets moved, the old, and wrong, value of `x` will be passed to the outer call.

 The correct version uses an intermediate variable for the temporary value: